psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 "Just so, sir; and Mrs. Gaskell herself, to do her justice, exonerates Mr. Wilson of the charge of indifference and neglect, and rightly lays the blame on the right person—the cook; and this cook was dismissed in a few months.

 "The same remark applies to the statements of harsh treatment of the pupils by a teacher.
 I have not been able to meet with any confirmation of these accounts; and certainly they ought to be either retracted, or authenticated producing the name of the teacher, or at least the names of eye-witnesses.
 But even supposing, for argument's sake, the story of 'Helen Burns's' ill-treatment to be true, it is a gross injustice and inexcusable calumny to represent the whole Cowan Bridge institution generally characterised by a spirit of harsh and hateful tyranny, on account of the conduct of one teacher at one time.
 There is also an implied falsehood in representing Maria Bronte under the name of Helen Burns, as having died at the school at all—for she died at her own home, and it is a still further step in calumniating, to represent these things as in any way sanctioned or tolerated by Mr. Carus Wilson, as 'Jane Eyre' unquestionably does.
-Would Mrs. Gaskell, or did Chariotto Bronte, venture to assert, that Mr. Carus Wilson would permit a child to be treated as Helen Burns is represented to have been? or that he would have retained in the school any teacher who had been guilty of such injustice and cruelty ?
+Would Mrs. Gaskell, or did Charlotte Bronte, venture to assert, that Mr. Carus Wilson would permit a child to be treated as Helen Burns is represented to have been? or that he would have retained in the school any teacher who had been guilty of such injustice and cruelty ?
 If not Mrs. Gaskell is bound, in common justice, to clear him of such odious imputations. * * * *

 "While on the subject, let me point out another gross misrepresentation, Mrs. Carus Wilson and her two daughters are professedly described in "Jane Eyre" as presenting, in their fashionable dress and appearance, a revolting contrast to the plainness enforced by their husband and father's lectures in the schoolroom.
 It is a sufficient refutation of this disgraceful insinuation to state, that at the time C. Bronte was at Cowan Bridge, Mr. Carus Wilson's eldest daughters were scarcely out of the nursery—not girls of 16 or 17—and could not, therefore, have furnished the originals of the two Misses Brocklehurst in "Jane Eyre."